lynchaj/floptini/README.md

 Assuming others join the project for writing software I will order some prototype PCBs and distribute.

 If you see the hardware design needs changes or things which would make it more usable please post in discussions.

+# FAQ

+Why not using SMD components?
+Fair question.
+I choose through-hole only for the prototype hardware phase.
+Assuming development matures and software is written then hardware can be easily updated to SMD.
+All the current components are available in SMD versions.
+SMD could potentially could reduce PCB size dramatically but until we are sure the hardware is functioning 100% it is much easier to update PCB with through-hole components than SMD